stellar/go/services/horizon/internal/docs/developing.md

 - [go-dep](https://golang.github.io/dep/) (package manager for Go)
 - [mercurial](https://www.mercurial-scm.org/) (needed for `go-dep`)

-1. Set your [GOPATH](https://github.com/golang/go/wiki/GOPATH) environment variable, if you haven't already.
-The default `GOPATH` is `$HOME/go`.
-2. Clone the [Stellar Go](https://github.com/stellar/go) monorepo:  `go get github.com/stellar/go`.
-You should see the repository present at `$GOPATH/src/github.com/stellar/go`.
-3. Enter the source dir: `cd $GOPATH/src/github.com/stellar/go`, and download external dependencies: `dep ensure -v`.
-You should see the downloaded third party dependencies in `$GOPATH/pkg`.
+1. See the details in [README.md](../../../../README.md#dependencies) for installing dependencies.
-4. Compile the Horizon binary: `cd $GOPATH; go install github.com/stellar/go/services/horizon`.
+2. Compile the Horizon binary: `go install github.com/stellar/go/services/horizon`.
 You should see the resulting `horizon` executable in `$GOPATH/bin`.
-5. Add Go binaries to your PATH in your `bashrc` or equivalent, for easy access: `export PATH=${GOPATH//://bin:}/bin:$PATH`
+3. Add Go binaries to your PATH in your `bashrc` or equivalent, for easy access: `export PATH=${GOPATH//://bin:}/bin:$PATH`

 Open a new terminal.
 Confirm everything worked by running `horizon --help` successfully.
 You should see an informative message listing the command line options supported by Horizon.